markusdumke/reinforcelearn/README.md

 print(matrix(apply(res$Q, 1, max), ncol = 10, byrow = TRUE))
 ```

-We can then define the optimal policy by taking the argmax over the action value function Q.
+We can then get the optimal policy by taking the argmax over the action value function Q.

 ```r
 optimal.policy = max.col(res$Q)